CamHenlin/nuklear-quickdraw/README.md

 For a usable demo, see [this blog post](https://henlin.net/2021/12/21/Introducing-Nuklear-for-Macintosh/) where there's an embedded version of this repo's calculator app running a Nuklear emulator.
 Otherwise, check out this animated gif:

 ![demo image](https://henlin.net/images/nuklear-quickdraw-demo.gif)

+## Bugs
+Due to performance work outlined above, there are likely significant bugs that may need to be resolved for nuklear to work for your specific use case.
+I will try to keep this repo up to date with my own fixes and encourage others to submit PRs to this repo with fixes.

+Some areas that I know bugs exist in:
+- some items may disappear due to performance work.
+I've implemented mechanisms for some draw commands to avoid cache, you'll likely need to go through the nuklear code and do that.
+(Ex: demo is slightly broken right now (but not unusably so!), you'll see when you run it)
+- some scroll bars may be broken.
+I fixed vertical scroll bars in text boxes but know the same problems exist elsewhere.
+The issue is that math needs to be refactored to support integer math, right now it is floating point-based math that will result in incorrect values.